As evidence supporting LGBTQ families mounts, legal hurdles loom

 “My goal was straightforward: to encourage states to include all experienced and licensed child welfare agencies,” Aderholt’s statement reads.
 “We need more support for these families and children in crisis, not less.”

-In Massachusetts, for example, from 2004 to 2006, the average percentage of children in state custody placed with a family in less than one year was 42 percent.
+In Massachusetts, for example, from 2004 to 2006, an average of 42 percent of children in state custody were placed with a family in less than one year.
 From 2007 to 2009 it went up to 47 percent, even though Catholic Charities, the agency involved in the Philadelphia lawsuit, pulled out of adoptions there in 2006.
 The 10-year average, from 2004 to 2014, was 46 percent.

 Andrea and Rebecca Bickett live in Mississippi, a state that allows discrimination against LGBTQ people on religious grounds, and not just in adoption.

-They went through the process of adopting their twin 5-year-old sons, Owen and Adrian, three times.
-For the adoption to be legal, it was first just from one of them as a single woman, then they did a second parent adoption, then a step parent adoption.
-Two years ago, following the nationwide legalization of same-sex marriage, they both adopted their daughter Regan in a single process, becoming one of the first in the state to adopt a child after the state’s ban on same-sex adoption officially ended.
+They went through the process of adopting their twin 5-year-old sons, Owen and Adrian, three times to make it legal.
+First, one of them adopted the boys as a single woman.
+Next, they did a second-parent adoption, then a stepparent adoption.
+Two years ago, following the nationwide legalization of same-sex marriage, they both adopted their daughter, Regan, in a single process, becoming one of the first same-sex couples in the state to adopt a child after the state’s ban on same-sex adoption officially ended.

 The landscape appeared clear for fostering or adopting another child.
 Then, the law allowing LGBTQ exclusions took effect in October of last year.

-Note: CORRECTION (July 26, 2018, 3:28 p.m.
-ET): An earlier version of this article misstated the way that Zach Wahls was conceived.
-It was by artificial insemination, not in vitro fertilization.